-- Provides technical assistance to regional and country digital health leaders to lead digital health transformation. - Supports the maturation of local markets and health systems to sustain global goods for localized adoption and use. - Diversifies the ecosystem to offer more locally relevant and sustainable solutions, including mobilizing partnerships with local software development organizations. - Strengthens the capacity of health leaders and local software development organizations through technical assistance, training, guidance, and organizational development.
+- Provides technical assistance to regional and country digital health leaders to lead digital health transformation. - Supports the maturation of local markets and health systems to sustain global goods for localized adoption, adaptation, and use. - Diversifies the ecosystem to offer more locally relevant and sustainable technologies, services, and support, including mobilizing partnerships with local software development organizations. - Strengthens the capacity of health leaders and local software development, implementation, and support organizations through technical assistance, training, guidance, and organizational development.

-Collectively, these result areas address barriers to the equitable use of digitally enabled health services.
-They are shown in a circle because they are synergistic and mutually reinforcing.
+Collectively, these key areas address barriers to the equitable use of digitally enabled health systems and services.
+Figure 1 shows them in a circle because they are synergistic and mutually reinforcing.